Web Platform & Member Portal

 My role

-I'm wearing two hats here.
-The first is technology advisor: helping a small non-profit get its digital posture current without overwhelming the people running it.
-Choosing tools they can sustain without me, designing systems that fit a volunteer-run organization, and making sure each technology decision earns its keep against the mission.
+I am wearing two hats.
+The first is advisor: helping a small non-profit get its digital posture current without drowning the people who run it.
+Choosing tools they can sustain after I am gone.
+Making each technology decision earn its keep against the mission, and saying no to the ones that don't.

-The second is builder: delivering a public site they're proud to point partners at, and a member portal responders actually want to use.
+The second is builder: a public site they are proud to point a partner at, and a portal their responders will actually want to open.

 Status

-The new public website goes live in July 2026.
+The public site is live at ohiocrisisresponseteam.org, shipping in eleven languages with native-speaker validation underway.
 The member portal is in active build-out.

 References